clee937/typemart/README.md

 ## About

 Typemart is an online shop that processes customer orders and prints a receipt with the order and shipping details.
-A mini project that puts into practice TypeScript fundamentals - annotating types and fixing type errors - to ensure a simple purchase flow that is type-safe.
+This is a mini project that puts into practice TypeScript fundamentals - annotating types and fixing type errors - to ensure a simple purchase flow that is type-safe.

 ## Features